 How-to: Use an external MIDI keyboard

-Soundation Studio supports external midi keyboards through a background java applet.
-Please make sure you have the latest version of Java and Flash installed on your computer before proceeding with the instructions below.
+Soundation Studio supports external midi keyboards through a plugin called Jazz-Plugin in all browsers as well as experimental Web MIDI in Chrome.
+Please make sure you have the latest version of Jazz-Plugin, Flash and Chrome installed on your computer before proceeding with the instructions below.

 Connect your midi keyboard to your computer.

 Launch Soundation Studio and click the button in the bottom right corner that says MIDI.
 The browser will create a pop up asking you to install Jazz-Plugin or enable Web MIDI in Chrome.
 Click OK and the Jazz-Plugin site will open.
 Download and install the Jazz-Plugin for your OS.
 You might need to restart your browser for the changes to take effect.
 The MIDI button now toggles MIDI on or off

 Skip this step if you don’t want to enable experimental Web MIDI in Chrome.
 To enable Web MIDI in Chrome type in chrome://flags/#enable-web-midi in the address bar.
 Click Enable and Relaunch Now for the changes to take effect.
 The MIDI button now toggles MIDI on or off